Structure of the Day can be viewed here.

 The Lower School: Reception to Year 2

-From September 2020, Falcons Prep – Richmond will be opening a Reception class for up to 16 boys aged 4+.
+Falcons Prep – Richmond was delighted to open it’s inaugural Reception class for boys aged 4+ in September 2021.
 Opening a new year group each year until we have a fully formed Lower School made up of a maximum total of 48 boys across Reception – Year 2.

-The Lower School will start with one Reception Class of no more than 16 boys, a Head of Early Years (teaching Reception) and a full time Teaching Assistant.
-As the school grows, more staff will be recruited to fit the requirements.
+The Lower School has launched with one Reception Class, a Head of Early Years (teaching Reception) and a full time Teaching Assistant.
+As the school grows, more staff will be recruited to fit the requirements of subsequent classes.

 The expansion of a Lower School will not have an impact on our registered capacity of 250.
 The school has a target pupil total of just over 200 boys from Reception to Year 8.